Paris: 18th and 19th centuries

-The population of Paris had dropped by 100,000 during the Revolution, but between 1799 and 1815, it surged with 160,000 new residents, reaching 660,000.
-Napoleon Bonaparte replaced the elected government of Paris with a prefect reporting only to him.
+The population of Paris had dropped by 100,000 during the Revolution, but after 1799 it surged with 160,000 new residents, reaching 660,000 by 1815.
+Napoleon replaced the elected government of Paris with a prefect who reported directly to him.
 He began erecting monuments to military glory, including the Arc de Triomphe, and improved the neglected infrastructure of the city with new fountains, the Canal de l'Ourcq, Père Lachaise Cemetery and the city's first metal bridge, the Pont des Arts.
+The Arc de Triomphe was eventually completed in 1836.

-During the Restoration, the bridges and squares of Paris were returned to their pre-Revolution names; the July Revolution in 1830 (commemorated by the July Column on the Place de la Bastille) brought a constitutional monarch, Louis Philippe I, to power.
-The first railway line to Paris opened in 1837, beginning a new period of massive migration from the provinces to the city.
-Louis-Philippe was overthrown by a popular uprising in the streets of Paris in 1848.
-His successor, Napoleon III, alongside the newly appointed prefect of the Seine, Georges-Eugène Haussmann, launched a gigantic public works project to build wide new boulevards, a new opera house, a central market, new aqueducts, sewers and parks, including the Bois de Boulogne and Bois de Vincennes.
-In 1860, Napoleon III also annexed the surrounding towns and created eight new arrondissements, expanding Paris to its current limits.
+During the Restoration, the bridges and squares of Paris were returned to their pre-Revolution names; the July Revolution in 1830 (commemorated by the July Column on the Place de la Bastille) brought to power a constitutional monarch, Louis Philippe I. The first railway line to Paris opened in 1837, beginning a new period of massive migration from the provinces to the city.
+In 1848, Louis-Philippe was overthrown by a popular uprising in the streets of Paris.
+His successor, Napoleon III, alongside the newly appointed prefect of the Seine, Georges-Eugène Haussmann, launched a huge public works project to build wide new boulevards, a new opera house, a central market, new aqueducts, sewers and parks, including the Bois de Boulogne and Bois de Vincennes.
+In 1860, Napoleon III annexed the surrounding towns and created eight new arrondissements, expanding Paris to its current limits.

 During the Franco-Prussian War (1870–1871), Paris was besieged by the Prussian Army.
-After months of blockade, hunger, and then bombardment by the Prussians, the city was forced to surrender on 28 January 1871.
-On 28 March, a revolutionary government called the Paris Commune seized power in Paris.
-The Commune held power for two months, until it was harshly suppressed by the French army during the "Bloody Week" at the end of May 1871.
+Following several months of blockade, hunger, and then bombardment by the Prussians, the city was forced to surrender on 28 January 1871.
+After seizing power in Paris on 28 March, a revolutionary government known as the Paris Commune held power for two months, before being harshly suppressed by the French army during the "Bloody Week" at the end of May 1871.